-5. Dead Cells
+7. Dead Cells

 Developer: Motion Twin

 A “roguevania” long in the making, Dead Cells may be the very best example of a modern game being inspired by the classics.
-It lacks the visual oomph of the rest of the PS4 single-player games here, but it makes up for it with the most important thing of all: the gameplay.
+It lacks the visual oomph of the rest of the PS4 single player games here, but it makes up for it with the most important thing of all: the gameplay.

 You play as a suit of worms as you make your through increasingly difficult, randomised levels.
 That’s about as simply as we can describe Dead Cells, but there’s actually a lot going on under the surface of this indie gem.
 The sense of progression is palpable, you capable of defeating bosses on repeat runs to the point where they’re like every other enemy.